-Before start the procedure, let me explain how it’s going to work.
+Before starting the procedure, let me explain how it’s going to work.

 How to Access Entire Physical Disk from VirtualBox

-2) Type: (This command for access entire physical disk as Raw Disk)
+2) Type: (This command is to access entire physical disk as Raw Disk)

 VBoxManage internalcommands createrawvmdk -filename c: \Users \sunuser \.Virtualbox \VDI \mydrive.vmdk -rawdisk \ \ . \PhysicalDrive0